-Cumulative voting won 54%-support at Aetna and 56%-support at Alaska Airlines in 2005.
-It also received 55%-support at General Motors (GM) in 2006.
+At our company in 2008, cumulative voting won 52% of the vote, and in 2005 it won 56% of the vote.
+Cumulative voting also received 55%-support at General Motors in 2006 and 54% at Aetna.
 The Council of Institutional Investors www.cii.org has recommended adoption of this proposal topic.
 CalPERS has also recommend a yes-vote for proposals on this topic.

 Cumulative voting allows a significant group of shareholders to elect a director of its choice - safeguarding minority shareholder interests and bringing independent perspectives to Board decisions.
-Most importantly cumulative voting encourages management to maximize shareholder value by making it easier for a would-be acquirer to gain board representation.
-It is not necessarily intended that a would-be acquirer materialize, however that very possibility represents a powerful incentive for improved management of our company.
+Most importantly cumulative voting encourages management to optimize shareholder value by making it easier for minority stockholder groups (such as workers) to gain board representation.
+It represents a powerful incentive for improved management of our company.

-This proposal is particularly important because our company has underperformed its peers over one-year, three-year and five-year periods.
-Additionally we still have plurality voting, a partially staggered board and there is no shareholder right to call a special meeting or act by written consent.
+This proposal is particularly important because our company has under performed its peers over one-year, three-year and five-year periods.
+Additionally we still have plurality voting, no shareholder right to call a special meeting or act by written consent, and our board lacks representation by the strategic stakeholders of workers and customers.

-Vote Yes on Proposal No. 4 for Cumulative Voting
+Vote Yes on Proposal No. 3 for Cumulative Voting